Azure-Samples/MachineLearningSamples-MarketCampaign/docs/tutorial-market-campaign.md

 ![Run History](media/tutorial-market-campaign/streaming_log.png)

-If the run has successfully finished, and you have created output files in the special "outputs" folder, they are listed at the bottom of the run detail page as well.
+If the run has successfully finished, and you have created output files in the special "outputs" folder, they are listed at the right panel of the run detail page as well.

 ![Run History](media/tutorial-market-campaign/output_files.png)